davepinch/pinchy.cc/content/streams/not-even-the-same-game/3/i-am-composing-a-story-and-incorporating-your-moves.md

 ---
-title: "I am composing a story and incorporating-your-moves."
+title: "I am composing a story and incorporating your moves."
 ---